matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 The MSC also proposes adding `m.fully_read` as a possible `receiptType` for `/receipt`.

-To also move the user's `m.fully_read` marker and `m.read` receipt the client can make a POST request such as this.
+Alternatively, the client can move the user's `m.fully_read` marker and/or `m.read` receipt at the same time as `m.read.private` by making a POST request to the [`/read_markers` endpoint](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3roomsroomidread_markers).
+For example:

 ```HTTP
 POST /_matrix/client/r0/rooms/!a:example.org/read_markers